nextstrain/nextclade/docs/user/output-files.md

 ## Output phylogenetic tree

-Nextclade CLI flags: `--output-tree`, filename: `nextclade.auspice.json`.
+Nextclade CLI flags: `--output-tree`/`-T`, filename: `nextclade.auspice.json`.

 Output phylogenetic tree.
-This is the input [reference tree](terminology.html#reference-tree-concept), with [Query Sequences](terminology.html#query-sequence) placed onto it.
+This is the input [reference tree](terminology.html#reference-tree-concept), with [query sequences](terminology.html#query-sequence) placed onto it.

-The tree if Auspice JSON v2 ([description](https://nextstrain.org/docs/bioinformatics/data-formats), [schema](https://github.com/nextstrain/augur/blob/master/augur/data/schema-export-v2.json)) - this is the same format that is used in Nextstrain.
-And the same as for the input [reference tree](terminology.html#reference-tree-concept).
+The tree is in Auspice JSON v2 format ([description](https://nextstrain.org/docs/bioinformatics/data-formats), [schema](https://github.com/nextstrain/augur/blob/master/augur/data/schema-export-v2.json)) - this is the same format that is used by Nextstrain's Augur and Auspice.
+And the same as used for the input [reference tree](terminology.html#reference-tree-concept).

 The tree can be visualized online in [auspice.us](https://auspice.us) or in a local instance of [Nextstrain Auspice](https://docs.nextstrain.org/projects/auspice/en/stable/index.html).